elicia4/linux_notes/misc/load_avg.md

 [***Table of Contents***](/README.md)

 Load averages help us understand how busy our servers or workstations are.
-They represent the number of processes that need the CPU at the given time interval.
+They represent the number of processes that need the CPU at a given time interval.

 To show load averages, you can use multiple commands: